Skip to main content

 Is the chatbot written and presented in an accessible way?

-Like with other website content, you want your users to be able to both see and understand your content.
-If someone is already struggling with a process or has heightened anxiety over an issue, they want to swiftly get to the information they need and comprehend the reason why the problem has occurred.
-Using user-friendly content can help to assist with this.
+Like with other website content, you want your users to be able to see and understand your content.
+If someone is already struggling with a process or has heightened anxiety over an issue, they want to swiftly access the information they need and comprehend the reason why the problem has occurred.
+User-friendly content can help with this.

 Here are some considerations to check that your chatbot is using inclusive ways to both write your content and ensure it is legible: